josehu07/josehu07.github.io/index.md

 If you don't mind wasting a few seconds of your life, please take a look at these rather cool open-source projects I did!

+- [The Summerset KV-store](https://github.com/josehu07/summerset): a distributed, replicated KV-store framework written in async Rust, mainly for state machine replication (SMR) research purposes.
+Summerset is generic to protocols; more protocols are actively being added.
 - [The Hux OS kernel](https://github.com/josehu07/hux-kernel): a weekend operating system kernel project built to be minimal and understandable.
 I documented my development of Hux into a complete set of [GitHub Wiki pages](https://github.com/josehu07/hux-kernel/wiki).
-- [The Summerset KV-store](https://github.com/josehu07/summerset): a distributed replicated KV-store framework, written in async Rust, mainly for state machine replication (SMR) research purposes.
-Summerset is generic to protocols; more protocols are actively being added.

 ### Education